CasparSchumacher/VAST-SDT-RemoteWork/README.md

 # VAST-SDT-RemoteWork (short)
-Formal VAST-based reconstruction of Self-Determination Theory in the context of remote work, based on Gagner et. al (2022).
+Formal VAST-based reconstruction of Self-Determination Theory in the context of remote work, based on Gagné et al. (2022).
 Following the modeling framework by Schönbrodt (2023).

 # VAST-SDT-RemoteWork